Peperworx/curium/docs/source/src/about/README.md

 # Introduction

-Peperworx Lang is a conceptual programming language that will be implemented in Python once a "specification" is complete.
+Curium Lang is a conceptual programming language that will be implemented in Python once a "specification" is complete.
 This "specification" is in fact this documentation.
 The language will be designed to complete the documentation, one tutorial step at a time.

-This language is a C-like language with static typing that can be compiled to multiple targets.
+Curium is a C-like language with static typing that can be compiled to multiple targets.
 The primary target will be a custom assembly language that will assemble into a custom bytecode.
 This bytecode could then be interpreted or, as I plan to implement in the far future, converted to an ELF executable.

-This language will be version using [Semantic Versioning](https://semver.org/) with a twist.
+Versioning will be using [Semantic Versioning](https://semver.org/) with a twist.
 Every tutorial step will be a minor version, and every tutorial section will be a major version.

 ## Why Python??

 Python is great for prototyping software fast.
-Using Python features like decorators, kerword arguments, dictionaries, the large standard library, and various tools that are available, we can create an easy to use interface that allows users to expand upon the language (For Example: Providing custom standard library modules and builtin functions.)
+Using Python features like decorators, kerword arguments, dictionaries, the large standard library, and various tools that are available, we can create an easy to use interface that allows users to expand upon Curium (For Example: Providing custom standard library modules and builtin functions.)

 ### Isn't Python Slow?